 Almost everyone feels anxious at times

-These feelings of anxiety and panic interfere with daily activities, are challenging to control, are out of proportion to the actual danger and can be long-lasting.
-They can also include physical symptoms such as restlessness, shortness of breath, palpitations, muscle aches, sweating, and insomnia.
-You may avoid places or situations to prevent these feelings.
-Symptoms may start during childhood or the teen years and continue into adulthood.
+These persistent feelings of anxiety and panic disrupt daily activities, are hard to control, and often far exceed the actual threat level, persisting over extended periods.
+Physical symptoms like restlessness, shortness of breath, palpitations, muscle tension, sweating, and insomnia may accompany these emotional experiences.
+Consequently, individuals may make significant efforts to avoid specific places or situations in an attempt to evade these distressing episodes.
+Symptoms can emerge in childhood or adolescence and continue into adulthood.

 Examples of Anxiety Disorders